Starman (1984 film): Plot

 The Voyager 2 space probe, launched in 1977, carries a phonographic disc with a message of peace, inviting alien civilizations to visit Earth.
 The probe is intercepted by an alien ship traveling through space which then sends a scout vessel to establish first contact with Earth.
 Instead of greeting the vessel, the U.S. government shoots it down.
 Crashing in Chequamegon Bay, Wisconsin, the lone alien occupant, looking like a floating ball of energy, finds the home of recently widowed Jenny Hayden.
-The alien uses a lock of hair from her deceased husband, Scott, to clone a body for himself.
+He uses a lock of hair from her deceased husband Scott, to clone a body for himself.
 The alien "Starman" has seven spheres with him which provide energy to perform miraculous feats.
-He uses the first to send a message to his people stating that Earth is hostile and his spacecraft was destroyed.
+The alien uses the first sphere to send a message to his people stating that Earth is hostile and his spacecraft was destroyed.
 He arranges to rendezvous with them in three days' time.
 He then uses the second sphere in self-defense and the third to create a holographic map of the United States, coercing Jenny into taking him to the rendezvous in Arizona.

 Jenny, however, attempts to escape.
 Having a very basic understanding of the English language from the phonographic disk, the Starman learns to communicate with Jenny and assures her that he means no harm.
 He explains that if he does not reach the rendezvous point, Arizona's Barringer Crater, in three days, he will die.
-Jenny teaches him how to drive a car and use credit cards, so he can continue the journey alone.
+Jenny teaches the Starman how to drive a car and use credit cards, so he can continue the journey alone.
 When he resurrects a dead deer, she is moved and decides to stay with him.
 The authorities pursue the pair across the country.
 A police officer shoots and critically wounds Jenny.
 To escape, the Starman crashes their car into a gas tanker and uses another sphere to protect them from the explosion.
 They take refuge in a mobile home that is being towed.
 He uses another sphere to heal Jenny.
-After being assured that Jenny will recover, he proceeds to hitchhike toward Arizona without her, but Jenny reaches him while he and his driver are stopped at a roadblock.
+After being assured that she will recover, he proceeds to hitchhike toward Arizona without her, but Jenny reaches him while he and his driver are stopped at a roadblock.
 Reunited, they hitchhike together, resuming their journey towards the crater.